 as the saturation jumps induced by the discontinuous capillary pressure curves at the matrix fracture interfaces.

-- Currently the project goes on with the postdoctoral fellowship of Joubine Aghili in collaboration with Laurent Trenty from Andra.
-We investigate gas liquid discrete fracture matrix models with highly contrasted permeability and capillary pressures.
+- During the postdoctoral fellowship of Joubine Aghili in collaboration with Laurent Trenty from Andra, we have investigate gas liquid discrete fracture matrix models with highly contrasted permeability and capillary pressures.
+A local nonlinear interface solver has been developed to obtain a robust nonlinear convergence.

-- 2D two phase flow with a discontinuous pressure discrete fracture matrix model
+- 2D two phase flow with a discontinuous phase pressures Discrete Fracture-Matrix model